Psalm 23- How Nigerian Christians Taught Me To Hold Onto Jesus

 So needless to say, I was a bit surprised when so many of the Christians I spoke to in Nigeria cited it as their favorite passage.

-The widow of a Christian senator, who had been murdered while attending a mass funeral of Boko Haram victims, told me it was that passage that reminded her of God’s faithfulness, despite the persecution.
+The widow of a Christian senator, who had been murdered while attending a mass funeral of an extremist group that is located primarily in Northern Nigeria victims, told me it was that passage that reminded her of God’s faithfulness, despite the persecution.
 It was the way that she remembered to hold onto Jesus, no matter what happened, because He would guide her through the difficult time she was facing.

 A young girl who had just been injured by a church attack stated that she found comfort in this passage as well.
 She knew that Jesus was there to hold onto, even during a time when she felt completely hopeless.